NeCTAR-RC/tutorials/_kubernetes/06-scaling.md

 ## Scaling containers

-Scaling up and down the number of containers is a Kubernetes operation.
-This can be done via `kubectl`.
-An example is changing the number of pods in a replicaset.
-We will cover this in the High Availability chapter.
+Scaling up and down the number of containers is a Kubernetes operation that can be done using the `kubectl` command.
+For example, you can change the number of pods in a replicaset.
+We will cover this in the High Availability section.

 ## More information